 A disciple is defined as “a follower.”
 While the term “disciple” is a noun, it requires the action of following to bear the name.
 Following is not a passive act.
 We are not followers of Jesus Christ if we sit and do nothing.
-By the instructions of Christ Himself, we are told the action we must take that will make us readily identifiable as His followers.
+Through the instruction of Christ Himself, we are told the action we must take that will make us readily identifiable as His followers.

-Those instructions are the same now as they were when He turned to His disciples at the Last Supper and said, “A new command I give you: Love one another.
+At the Last Supper He turned to His disciples and said, “A new command I give you: Love one another.
 As I have loved you, so you must love one another.”
 (John 13:34 NIV).

 How, exactly, did Jesus demonstrate His love for those who followed Him?
 In ways that are too numerous to fully list here, but let us examine some of them.